 For decades, as Evers caught and researched loons across North America, he wondered whether it would be possible to change a loon's perception of "home" and persuade it to live a new area.
 But it wasn't until a devastating oil spill killed hundreds of loons off the coast of Massachusetts that he finally got a chance to test the theory.

 On Sunday, April 27, 2003, as hundreds of loons were flying home to lakes in Maine and New Hampshire, an oil tanker in Buzzards Bay strayed from its course and ran aground.
-The impact gashed a 12-foot-by-2-foot hole in the holding tank of the barge, and number 6 crude oil — a particularly vicious and caustic form of petroleum — began pouring out.
+The impact gashed a 12-foot-by-2-foot hole in the holding tank of the barge, and number 6 crude oil — a particularly viscous and caustic form of petroleum — began pouring out.

 An estimated 98,000 gallons of oil spilled into the bay, and much of it washed up on 100 miles of coastline in southeastern Massachusetts and parts of Rhode Island.
 Sticky and thick, it clung to rocks, vegetation and anything it encountered.